The base of the snowboard is (along with its edges) what's in contact with the snow, and it must glide as well as possible.

 slightly Lighter also because it's less dense than a sintered base.

-Choose it if you want a cheaper board that need less waxing and is easier to fix by yourself.
-Extruded babes are usually found in lower end snowboards.
+Choose an extruded base it if you want a cheaper board and/or one that need less waxing and is easier to fix by yourself.
+Extruded bases are usually found in lower end snowboards.

 The pellets are not melted, they're pressed together under a higher force to the desired density, then they are cut as needed.
 A more expensive process.